 "I have always been intellectually curious.
 I earned my doctor of dental surgery degree at the University of North Carolina at Chapel Hill and then pursued a master's degree in pediatric dentistry at the University of Washington.
-But just a year into my pediatric dental residency in Seattle, I jumped at the chance to
+But just a year into my pediatric dental residency in Seattle, I jumped at the chance to extend my studies by also pursuing a public health degree that would be my springboard into academics.
+I found this path was consistent with being able to do all the things I treasured most about pediatric dentistry: caring for medically complex patients in a hospital setting; collaborating closely with other health professionals; and finding patterns in our oral health care system through research.
+In addition to these passions, teaching predoctoral dental students and postdoctoral dental residents allows me to scale up clinical care for the most vulnerable patients far beyond what I could possibly do alone.
+I get to do what I love, and help the world while doing it.

 "It is no secret that academic pediatric dentists make far less than their private practice counterparts and I knew this as I applied for jobs across the country.
 When I settled in at the University of Minnesota, this abstract concept became a harsh reality as the cost of 23 years of education came due.
+Those years as a nerd were not going to be rewarded with a large paycheck.
 Over half of my take home pay went directly to my student loan obligations.
 It is no exaggeration to say that receiving the grant through the HRSA Dental Faculty Loan Repayment Program is life-changing.
 I am so thankful for AAPD's efforts to advocate for these funds, particularly the persistence of Dr. Heber Simmons who met personally with HRSA to explain the critical situation that new faculty face.
 Their efforts have allowed this nerd to pursue her dream and commitment to teaching and molding the future of pediatric oral health care with a much lighter financial burden."